 “Ring the bells that still can ring.
 Forget your perfect offering.
 There is a crack in everything.
 That’s how the light gets in.” ~Leonard Cohen

 Over the past ten months, I have become intimate with heartbreak and familiar with loss.
 My twenty-one year relationship abruptly ended.
-My beloved dog Maggie died; and two of my close family members are slipping away under the deep waters of dementia.
+My beloved dog Maggie died; and two of my close family members are very unwell.
 It has been both an exceptionally difficult and a transformative time.

 Heartbreak is a visceral experience.
 Your heart literally feels like it is breaking inside of your chest.
 It clenches.
 It aches.
 Pain manifests itself as tightness in your throat and tension in your shoulders.
 It pulls down heavily on your ankles and arms.
 It whispers seductively in your ear: “Lie down.
 Rest here.
 Don’t move.
 Stay still.”
 It is in these moments that I cling onto the mantra: there is no way out but through.